grscheller/neovim-notes/notes/06-AdvTextEditing.md

 ## Command Mode

-Some more advanced (confusing?) things that can be done while in *insert mode*.
+Some more advanced things that can be done while in *insert mode*.
+I find using these in keymaps and plugins much more usefule than using them directly.

 | Command             | Description                                          |